-The Final Exam will be held from 1:00-2:50, Wednesday, December 10th.
+The Final Exam will be held from 1:00-2:50, Wednesday, December 9th.
+The final exam will be cumulative and is worth 20% of your total grade.
+The Final Exam is open note.

 Attendance

 I do not keep attendance as part of the grade but I may keep an attendance sheet to sort out the students who are frequently absent.
 If you choose to miss class on a regular basis it is likely that you will fail the course and I do not want to be approached after several absences and asked what you can do to pass the course.